 Self-employment taxes can be especially complicated.
 If you don’t know exactly what you’re doing, then you could end up losing a lot of your hard-earned cash.

 Are you trying to better understand the IRS regulations in this area?
-Keep reading to learn 5 tactical tips for filing your freelance taxes.
+Keep reading to learn tactical tips for how to file your freelance taxes.

 1. Stay Organized

 One of the best tax tips involves having your ducks in a row.
 Taxes are complicated as it is, but if you don’t organize and keep track of all your paperwork, then it could turn into a nightmarish problem.